Jagle: Building a Large-Scale Japanese Multimodal Post-Training Dataset for Vision-Language Models: Experiments

 \subsection{Training setup}

 \textbf{Model Architecture.} We use Qwen3-1.7B-Instruct~\citep{yang2025qwen3} as the LLM and SigLIP2-so400m-patch16-512~\citep{tschannen2025siglip2} as the image encoder.
 For the multimodal projector, we employ a two-layer MLP.
 The resulting model contains approximately 2.2B parameters.
+We refer to the models trained in this setup as Jagle-VL-2.2B, naming each model by appending its training data (e.g., Jagle-VL-2.2B-Jagle-FineVision).
 We adopt the OpenAI Harmony format~\citep{openai2025gptoss} as the chat template.
 To support high-resolution images, we employ dynamic tiling~\citep{li2025llavaonevision}, which splits an image into multiple tiles, extracts visual tokens from each tile, and concatenates them before feeding them into the LLM.

-\textbf{Hyperparameters.} We adopt a single-stage training strategy to simplify the training pipeline, following~\citet{wiedmann2025finevision}.
+\textbf{Hyperparameters.} We adopt a single-stage training strategy, following~\citet{wiedmann2025finevision}.
+While some prior works such as VILA~\citep{Lin2024VILA} adopt multi-stage pipelines that first train on image--text pairs and then perform instruction tuning on VQA-style data, FineVision~\citep{wiedmann2025finevision} has shown that single-stage training directly on instruction-style multimodal data can also be effective.
+We adopt the single-stage setup to isolate the effect of dataset quality and composition while avoiding confounding factors from multi-stage curricula and additional hyperparameter choices.
 The LLM and vision encoder are initialized from pre-trained weights, while the multimodal projector is randomly initialized.
 We update all model parameters throughout training.
 We train for 60{,}000 steps with a batch size of 1{,}024 and a maximum sequence length of 4{,}096 tokens.
 For the learning rate schedule, we adopt a Warmup--Stable--Decay scheme~\citep{wen2025understanding}.
 The peak learning rates are set to $2 \times 10^{-5}$ for the LLM and vision encoder and $1 \times 10^{-4}$ for the multimodal projector.
 The learning rates are linearly warmed up to their respective peak values over the first 2{,}000 steps, held constant during the stable phase, and then linearly decayed from 80\% of the total training steps to $0.1\times$ their peak values.
 A full training run takes approximately 72 hours on 128 H200 GPUs.
 For the Jagle + FineVision setting, 60{,}000 training steps correspond to approximately two epochs.